This blog may contain affiliate links. Read our disclosure policy for more info.

 8. Visit Victoria Island and the Arrayanes Forest

-Isla Victoria is the other stop on this tour.
-Victoria Island features white sand beaches, lush forests, and crystal clear water.
-We recommend coming in the summer so you can take advantage of the beautiful water and jump in and swim – it hovers around 57°F (14°C) in peak summer.
-We found this tour to be well worth the cost of $143 USD per person.
-They made our day of exploration seamless and this area is simply goregous!
+Isla Victoria is the other stop on this tour, which features white sand beaches, lush forests, and crystal clear water.
+We recommend coming in the summer so you can take advantage of the beautiful water and jump in for a swim – it hovers around 57°F (14°C) in peak summer.

 Check availability and book this tour here with FREE cancellation options.